 Frasier Park is a very small town so we were surprised to find such a highly rated restaurant there but it lived up to our expectations.
 I got the Malaysian Laksa plate that is very similar to coconut curry – very savory and full of flavor.
 If you have the extra time, make sure to try it out!

-If you plan to stay in the area to explore more of Los Padres National Forest, there are many charming Airbnb cabins in the Pine Mountain Club neighborhood nearby.
-For Pine Mountain Club cabin availability and reservations see more here.
+If you plan to stay in the area to explore more of the Los Padres National Forest, there are many charming vacation rentals and cabins in the Pine Mountain Club neighborhood nearby.
+For Pine Mountain Club cabin availability and reservations see more here!

 Other Mount Pinos Tips